ostapenkovs/dawnstar/README.md

 Workflow to programatically retrieve patent information by SMILES/SDF, allowing for exact and inexact matches.

 Instructions presume user has Anaconda/Miniconda package manager installed on their machine.
+Requires Python == 3.11.

 DOCKER (using files inside ./Docker directory):
 1. install Docker Desktop and WSL